 Having only group life insurance

 Many employers offer group life insurance as part of their benefits package, which delivers an added layer of financial protection.
-But for most employees, it’s not enough, said Cynthia Richards-Donald, a financial advisor in Charlotte, North Carolina, in an interview.
+But for most employees, it’s not enough, said Cynthia Richards-Donald, a financial professional in Charlotte, North Carolina, in an interview.

 “Having group insurance with your employer and not having a standalone policy for yourself is a big mistake,” she said.
 “It may not be enough coverage, and most often it is not portable, meaning when you leave your employer, you don’t take it with you.”